diegonaranjo94/diegonaranjo94/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=OrangeScript&label=Profile%20views&color=0e75b6&style=flat" alt="OrangeScript" /> </p>

-**Note** This GitHub profile was created for my masters degree projects.
-Although it is part of my personal project and portfolio, you can visit my main GitHub profile at [ImDiegodev](https://github.com/imdiegodev1)

-🐍 I am a software and cloud developer pursuing a master's degree in software engineering at the Universidad de los Andes in Colombia.
+🐍 I am a Software and Data Engineer pursuing a master's degree in Software Engineering at the Universidad de los Andes in Colombia.

 I hope this profile will be useful for your personal projects, work or as a guide to understand what you can find in a master's program related to software engineering.